ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

   },
 ```

-With that hooked up we can now start building out the changes to the editor and we can visually see the results as we go.
-Let's switch back to the `AppTastingNoteEditor` component and complete the building out of the editor to also allow for editing.
+With that in place we can now start building out the changes to the editor and we can visually see the results as we go.
+Let's get started.

 #### The Title